athakapo/ACRE/README.md

 # ACRE: Actor-Critic with Reward-Preserving Exploration

 ACRE is a model-free, off-policy RL algorithm specifically designed to incorporate **extra exploration signals without blurring the environmental rewards**.
+ACRE is shipped with a Gaussian Mixture Model (GMM) to calculate the instantaneous novelty.

 ![ACRE performance insights](images/acre_rationale.png)